This strawberry overnight oats is a quick and easy vegan breakfast recipe. Perfect for when you are having a busy morning.

 - Take two jars and spoon 1/4 of the oat mixture into each one.
 Spoon 1/4 of the mashed strawberries into each jar.
 Repeat the process with oat mixture and top with remaining mashed strawberries.

-- Cover the jars and place in the fridge overnight.
+- Cover the jars and place them in the fridge overnight.

 If you have any questions or just want to say hi, don’t be afraid to leave a comment.
 I’ll be more than happy to answer all of your questions.
 And if you try this recipe, let me know what you think.
 If you want to stay updated follow me on Instagram or Pinterest.